 The optimal conditions for counterattacking warfare do not currently exist yet the Islamic State keeps trying.
 Both the ISF and the Peshmerga are now undertaking more methodical clearing operations with large numbers of units operating in close proximity and often with Western or Iraqi air support.34 The Kurdish frontline between Mosul and Makhmour offers a good case study.
-In one week-long period (February 17-23, 2015) the Islamic State attempted to launch ten major raids along the 170mile front: eight were repelled with the aid of Western airpower, and the remaining two were disrupted before they had even commenced when aircraft destroyed the attack forces in their assembly areas.35 Though body counts should always be treated with caution, the Coalition's claims to have inflicted over 150 casualties are probably not too wide of the mark.36 city Baiji," Reuters, December 17 2015.
-An ISF column punched through Bayji in November 2014 to relieve the besieged Bayji refinery clearing the neighborhoods along the main urban area.
-The Islamic State withdrew to the peripheries and in December reinfiltrated the city, overrunning several isolated ISF positions.
-At the time of writing IS in control of some 80% of Bayji, with ISF confined to holding a corridor along the central road axis.
-25 For a detailed overview of ISIL's extensive use of IED minefields see "The Hidden Enemy In Iraq," Mike Giglio, March 19, 2015.
+In one week-long period (February 17-23, 2015) the Islamic State attempted to launch ten major raids along the 170mile front: eight were repelled with the aid of Western airpower, and the remaining two were disrupted before they had even commenced when aircraft destroyed the attack forces in their assembly areas.35 Though body counts should always be treated with caution, the Coalition's claims to have inflicted over 150 casualties are probably not too wide of the mark.36

-For many months the Islamic State's leaders appear to have been stubbornly
+For many months the Islamic State's leaders appear to have been stubbornly unwilling to accept that the military